 The GLP-1 agonist drugs are all members of the incretin drug family.
 These drugs are injected drugs.
 They are artificially made hormones very similar to a naturally occurring gut hormone, GLP-1.
 However, natural GLP-1 breaks down very quickly.
 Changes in the molecular structures of these drugs makes them resistant to breakdown so their effects are longer lasting.
 There are significant differences in how long these drugs stay active.
 Byetta (exenatide) is injected several times a day, Victoza (liraglutide) and Adlixin, marketed outside the U.S. as Lyxumia, (lixisenatide) once a day.
 Saxenda is the same drug as Victoza, but it has been approved for people without diabetes who need to achieve weight loss.
 Bydureon is a long lasting version of exenatide.
 It, Trulicity, (dulaglutide) and Tanzeum (albiglutide) are injected once and last a full week.
 A pill version, whose generic name is semaglutide, is likely to be approved by the FDA in late 2017.
 There are also important differences in how effective these drugs are at lowering blood sugar and how likely they are to cause severe side effects, most notably thyroid cancer.
 However there is a high likelihood that all drugs of this class cause abnormal cell growth in the pancreas over time, which makes it impossible to recommend their use until much more comprehensive studies address the evidence from both animal and human studies that these drugs cause permanent, potentially life-shortening changes to a vital organ.

-What These Drugs Do These drugs are all substances that mimic GLP-1, a hormone secreted by cells in the gut when people eat.
+What These Drugs Do GLP-1, the hormone whose function these drugs simulate is secreted by cells in the gut when people eat.
 GLP-1's functions include stimulating the secretion of insulin when blood sugars rise and controlling the valves that cause the stomach to empty food into the small intestine.
 GLP-1 passes into the brain, too, where it has effects on eating behavior and other metabolic functions that are not well understood.

 The original molecule that formed the basis for designing Byetta was found in the spit of Gila Lizards, hence Byetta's nickname of "Lizard Spit."